-A handsome but very hung-over looking academic type has sat down opposite.
+A handsome but very hung-over looking academic type sits down opposite.
+I try not to be caught looking him up and down.
 Long greying hair, beard.
 French kind of a way about him.
 He has a bad shake in his hand.
-He looks for something in the trendy (and very fine) satchel.
+He searches for something in the trendy (and very fine) satchel.
 It’s a phone.
 He finds it.
 He considers doing something with it, then changes his mind.
 He sighs, hefts himself out of the chair and shuffles away.
 I really wished he’d made that call, even in French.
 I think he did something he shouldn’t have last night and was about to call his missus and lie about it.

 Wait, he’s back!
 He takes out his phone again.
 Damn, he starts texting.